Questions Agents Think You Should Ask When it Comes to Medicare

 Original Medicare does not cover non-emergency care abroad.
 Some Medicare Supplement (Medigap) plans include limited foreign travel emergency coverage, but only up to a certain lifetime limit.

 Medicare Advantage (Part C) plans typically have network restrictions and may not cover anything outside your geographic service area.
-While you might be covered for emergency situations, routine care could be excluded or billed at an out-of-network rate.
-Because of this, frequent travelers should ask whether a plan offers travel-friendly features, such as nationwide networks or emergency foreign travel benefits.
-If travel is important to you, choosing a plan with broader provider access (such as certain PPO plans or plans with national networks) can make a significant difference in peace of mind.
+While emergency situations are usually covered, routine care could be excluded or billed at an out-of-network rate.

-What’s the Difference in Copays vs. Deductibles?
+What's the Difference Between Copays and Deductibles?

 Understanding the terminology of Medicare is one of the quickest ways to avoid surprise bills.
-Daniel Underwood explains simply,
+Daniel Underwood explains simply:

 "A deductible is the amount you must pay out of pocket each year before your insurance starts covering costs.
 A copay is a set dollar amount you pay each time you get a service, like a doctor visit or prescription, even after your deductible is met."